Territoriality (nonverbal communication): Behavioral

-Social models
+Social

-Since the 1980s, human territoriality has been instead studied as the product of sociopolitical processes.
-Robert Sack's 'Human Territoriality' popularised this position, describing human territoriality as a powerful strategy.
-In the field of International Relations, John Ruggie argued that territoriality was the organizing principle for modern international politics and could be contrasted with medieval heteronomous orders.
-Following Ruggie, a number of works have sought to explain how territoriality became the dominant principle of European international relations and/or question his broadly Westphalian chronology of the modern territorial order.
+Since the 1980s, human territoriality has been studied the product of sociopolitical processes.
+In International Relations, Ruggie claimed that territoriality was the organizing principle for international relations and could be contrasted with medieval heteronomous orders.
+Other authors questioned his broadly Westphalian view.

-According to author Julia T. Wood, "men go into women's spaces more than women enter men's spaces" (Wood 2007).
-With this in mind, we can understand that men typically have a stronger sense of ownership and are more likely to challenge others' boundaries.
-People respond to invasion of territory in different ways depending on what their comfort norms are.
-Wood (2007) presents three common responses:
+Wood claimed that "men go into women's spaces more than women enter men's spaces".
+She further asserted that men typically have a stronger sense of ownership and are more likely to challenge others' boundaries.

+People respond to invasion of territory in different ways.
+Wood presented three common responses: